Mauryanx/DataVisGradProject/README.md

 ## Acknowledgments

- Special thanks to the Dr.Faust , Dr.Wenk , the Observable community and the maintainers of D3.js, Observable Plot, and Leaflet.
+ Special thanks to the Dr.Faust & Dr.Wenk.

 ---